rctn/pseudocerebellum/docs/source/notes/PalkovitsM+2-1971b.rst

 .. footbibliography::

-This paper has counts of grannule cell types in cat cerebellum.
+This paper has data about of grannule cells and Golgi cells in cat cerebellum.

 .. tbldata:: table_cell_counts
    :id_prefix: pb